david-ros/kagi-docs/docs/kagi/faq/faq.md

 With Kagi, users pay for searches and receive a superior product compared to "free," ad supported search engines.

 Read our full article on [why pay for search](../why-kagi/why-pay-for-search.md).

+## Can I try Kagi without an account?

+Yes, you can try Kagi for free without creating an account.
+When you visit the [Kagi homepage](https://kagi.com/), you can perform up to 50 free searches with no sign-up required.
+After you reach this limit, you’ll need to [create an account](https://kagi.com/signup?plan_id=trial) and start a free trial (or [choose a paid plan](https://kagi.com/pricing)) to continue searching.

 ## How do I get help with Kagi?